V3ded/V3ded.github.io/_posts/2019-08-29-hacking-botnets.markdown

 <a href="/img/blog/pwn-hacking-botnets/lol.gif" target="_blank"><img class="centerImgSmall" src="/img/blog/pwn-hacking-botnets/lol.gif"></a>

 Do you see it? `iffailedu` and `iffailedp` are arguments representing failed username and passwords respectively.
 This allows logging for failed authentication attempts.
 The idea itself isn't that bad but the implementation is horrible.
-Using a `system()` functions instead of C's file I/O functions.
+Using `system()` functions instead of C's file I/O functions.
 Why?
 The answer is quite simple.

 Quote from [Subby](https://securityaffairs.co/wordpress/84948/hacking/hacker-hacked-iot-botnets.html){:target="_blank"}:
 > *It’s obvious as to why this is happening.
 A large percentage of botnet operators are simply following tutorials which have spread around in the community or are accessible on YouTube to set up their botnet.*